phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/integrate-kobiton-teamcity.md

 ### 3.1.
 Fetching the app download URL
 To get the app download URL, we have provided a script written in NodeJS.
 After executing that script, you will get the latest app version, which will be used in the next step.

-Downloads the scipt from [this link](./getAppUrl.js) and copy to your automation test folder.
+Downloads [this scipt](./getAppUrl.js) and copy to your automation test folder.
 ### 3.2 Configure automation test script
 Kobiton has already provided sample scripts for automation testing, visit [here](https://github.com/kobiton/samples) for reference.
 > Note: In this guideline, we will use the NodeJS sample (samples/javascript folder) as an example.

 Open automation test script file in your repository or create a new one.

 Replace `desiredCaps` in the script with the ones collected in the previous step.
 Then,replace value of `app` element in `desiredCaps` with the `APP_URL` environment variable, which is the download URL of your app.
-If your automation test script is in other languages, please use the proper method to access this environment variable.
+You can do the same on your own language.

-Example in Node.js:
+Example:

 ```javascript
 var desiredCaps = {